Proxieru/EndPoint/README.md

 # MOTD
 EndPoint will give you the MOTD of the server once a ip is submitted.
 It also formats it to be readable.
 (I will eventully add a way to view raw MOTD) it will also color it.
+(Broke somehow, I will fix it eventully)

 # Version
 Self explanitory, It will display the version(s) the server reported and the protocol version.